/Teaching/Mobile Security/Assignments/Task 2 – Suggested Topics

 Assigned:

 Solve Android Hacklets Security researcher Yanick Fratantonio assembled Android hacklet challenges on his website here.
-For assignment 2, your task is to solve as many of these challenges as possible (solve at least 18 + (# of group members) of the 21 challenges for grade 1).
+For assignment 2, your task is to solve as many of these challenges as possible (solve at least 17 + (# of group members) of the 21 challenges for grade 1).
 The result of this project is a detailed report documenting your solutions for the challenges you solved (include the flags you found for each challenge!).
-For the presentation, you describe the exploited vulnerabilities and your solution for 3 x (# of group members) hacklets of your choice.
+For the presentation, you describe the exploited vulnerabilities and your solution for 2 x (# of group members) hacklets of your choice in detail.

 Assigned: Second team not allowed for this project!